freenas/freenas-docs/userguide/install.rst

 To perform an upgrade, press :kbd:`Enter` to accept the default of :guilabel:`Upgrade Install`.
-Again, the installer will remind you that the operating system should be installed on a disk that is not used for storage.
+Again, the installer will display a reminder that the operating system should be installed on a disk that is not used for storage.

 .. _install_new_boot_environment_fig: